matejstastny/shooting-stars/README.md

 This is a game built using **Java 21** and **Gradle 8.13**.

-## 📥 Installation
+📥 Installation

-1. Download the universal `.jar` file from the [latest release](https://github.com/kireiiiiiiii/shooting-stars/releases/latest).
+1. Download the appropriate installer from the latest release:

+- Windows: .exe installer (No Java required)
+- macOS: .dmg installer (No Java required)
+- Universal: .jar file (Requires Java 21 or higher)

-2. Ensure you have **Java 21** or higher installed on your system.
+If using the universal .jar file, ensure you have Java 21 or higher installed on your system.

+2. Run the downloaded file:

+- Windows/macOS: Open the installer and follow the instructions.
-3. Run the `.jar` file by double clicking it or from the terminal.
+- Universal .jar: Double-click it or run it from the terminal.

 ## 🎯 Goal of the Game